Housing & Residence Life

 What is provided in my room?

 All residents, regardless of the residence hall, are provided with a bed frame, mattress, chest, desk, bookcase, chair, and closet.
 The furniture is all moveable (with the exception of the closets in some halls) and residents can arrange the room any way they wish.
 However, no furniture may be removed from the room.
-The beds can be bunked, low lofted, or high lofted (limited quantities) in all buildings except Langston Hall.
+The beds can be bunked, low lofted (comes in all rooms), or high lofted (limited quantities) in all buildings except Langston Hall.
 Each room has cable access, Ethernet access, and wi-fi.
 Landline phone access is available in lounge areas only.
 Residence halls with community bathrooms offer lockers in the bathroom for student use to store toiletries.
 Residents are welcome to bring a padlock to use on a locker if they choose.

 Alumni Court (B,C,D,E) – 14’11”X 10’11” (window dimensions (1) – 30”W X 60”L)